3:56 Killari

-3:56 Killari (Marathi: 3:५६ किल्लारी) is a Marathi language film directed by Deepak Bhagwat. starring Jackie Shroff, Sai Tamhankar, child actress Gauri Ingawale, Anurag Sharma, Pankaj Vishnu, Shrikant Moghe, Rama Joshi.
+3:56 Killari (Marathi: ३:५६ किल्लारी) is a Marathi language film directed by Deepak Bhagwat and starring Jackie Shroff, Sai Tamhankar, Gauri Ingawale, Anurag Sharma, Pankaj Vishnu, Shrikant Moghe, Rama Joshi.
 The film was released on 21 August 2015.

 Plot

 An adolescent girl Sharayu (Gauri Ingawale) living happily.
 Her parents are killed but she is saved.
 She goes to live with her grandparents at Killari, there she experiences mysterious flashes at various places destroyed during the 1993 earthquake, her grandparents send her to a catholic hostel managed by a Catholic Father (Jackie Shroff), who is helped by a counselor (Sai Tamhankar).
 What happens next is the story.

-Release

-The film was released on 21 August 2015.